 Outdoor gloves are often decked out with features fit for specific activities.
 You’ll likely have to compromise to find your perfect fit.
 For example, you might feel the cold and thus lean towards a mitt design, but also need dexterity for climbing.
 In this case, you’ll need to find specialist fingered gloves with thermal insulation properties that can offer a high enough level of warmth.

-Depending on the conditions you’re facing, warmth is likely to be the most vital feature you look for in hiking gloves.
+Depending on the conditions you’re facing, warmth is likely to be the most vital feature you look for in winter hiking gloves.
 But in addition to cold, wind and rain also contribute significantly to heat loss, so (particularly if you’re likely to be spending time in Britain’s volatile climate) it’s likely that you’ll also be looking for gloves with strong waterproof and windproof functionality, as well as insulation.

 Warmth can come from a number of technical features combined with appropriate materials – such as wool, synthetics, leather and fleece lining – and design.
 Mitts offer more warmth by utilising your own body heat and allowing it to circulate than fingered gloves, but have limited dexterity.